MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Remove-Item.md

 ### None

-This cmdlet does not return any output.
+This cmdlet returns no output.

 ## NOTES